sxs-collaboration/spectre/docs/MainSite/Installation.md

 **Notes**:
   * Everything in your build directory is owned by root, and is accessible only within the container.
-  * You should edit source files in SPECTRE_ROOT in a separate terminal outside the container, and use the container only for compiling and running the code.
+  * You should edit source files in $SPECTRE_ROOT in a separate terminal outside the container, and use the container only for compiling and running the code.
   * If you exit the container (e.g. ctrl-d),